Raise a Puppy. All you need is love.

 You may be wondering whether you have what it takes to raise a puppy.
 But the best puppy raisers aren’t perfect.
 They’re the ones who volunteer!
 Singles, families, working professionals, retirees, college students—our puppy raisers come in all flavors.
 With the same access rights as service dogs, pups can go with you to most places.
 With permission, many employers allow raisers to take puppies to work, too.
 Raising a puppy is a fine way to teach kids to give back and help older students earn community service hours and build an impressive resume.

 We’ll provide the puppy.
-You provide the love, commitment, and consistency.
+You provide the love, commitment, and consistency, and time.

 But, how do you give the puppy back?